+Outcomes

-for the future Outcomes Reduce greenhouse gas emissions by five per cent.
-NOT ACHIEVED Greenhouse emissions intensity increased by 14.7 per cent.
-Reduce energy intensity by eight per cent.
-NOT ACHIEVED Energy intensity increased by 23 per cent.
+Reduce greenhouse gas emissions by five per cent.
+1 NOT ACHIEVED Greenhouse emissions intensity increased by 14.7 per cert Reduce energy intensity by eight per cent.
+1 NOT ACHIEVED Energy intensity increased by 23 per cent.
 Reduce water consumption by 10 per cent.
-ACHIEVED Water consumption reduced by 39.4 per cent.
+2 ACHIEVED Water consumption reduced by 39.4 per cent.
 Preparation for the introduction of the National Greenhouse Energy Reporting laws.
 ACHIEVED As part of Wesfarmers, we introduced a new system to measure our greenhouse gas emissions and energy use.

-Per BCM equivalent by 2012 based on 2006 figures.
-From 2010 the to coincide with the introduction of the National Greenhouse and Ener As water is not covered by NGERs the baseline year remains 2006.
-2009 Curragh priorities Outcomes Relaunch a behavioural-based safety training programme.
-NOT ACHIEVED Priority was given to the review of the Safety and Health Management System (SHMS).
-Review the health assessment process and increase employee awareness.
+- Per BCM equivalent by 2012 based on 2006 figures.
+From 2010 the base line year will be amended to 2008/09 to coincide with the introduction of the National Greenhouse and Energy Reporting scheme (NGERs). - 2.
+As water is not covered by NGERs the baseline year remains 2006.

+2009 Curragh priorities

+Outcomes

+Relaunch a behavioural-based safety training programme.

+NOT ACHIEVED

+Priority was given to the review of the Safety and Health

+Management System (SHMS).

 PARTIALLY ACHIEVED The health assessment process is still being reviewed.
 Several employee awareness programmes were conducted during the year.

 Integrate existing Environmental Authorities (EAs) into a single sitewide licence.

 PARTIALLY ACHIEVED Curragh is in the process of negotiating with Department of Environment and Resource Management (DERM) in regards to merging the existing EAs into a site-wide licence.

 Review and align the SHMS to AS4801 and the Coal Mine Health and Safety (CMHS) Act 1999.

+ACHIE

-ACHIEVED A new SHMS was introduced.
+A new SHMS was introduced.
 The SHMS meets the intent of AS4801 and is intended to be fully aligned with the CMHS Act 1999.

 Develop and seek agreement with DERM (previously known as the Queensland EPA) on Land Rehabilitation Success Criteria.

-ACHIEVED Curragh has submitted rehabilitation success criteria to DERM.
+Curragh has submitted rehabilitation success criteria to DERM.
 The success criteria conditions will be included in the site-wide EA.

 Conduct site open day in conjunction with the mine's 25th anniversary celebrations.

+ACHIEVED

-ACHIEVED Site open day conducted.
-SAFETY GREENHOUSE ENER GY USE WATER COMMUNITY
+Site open day conducted.

-SAFETY PERFORMANCE Lost Time Injury Frequency Rate (LTIFR) GREENHOUSE GAS EMISSIONS Tonnes CO2e ENERGY USE Million gigajoules
+SAFETY PERFORMANCE Lost Time Injury Frequency Rate (LTIFR)

-07 08 08 WATER CONSUMPTION Megalitres
+GREENHOUSE GAS EMISSIONS Tonnes CO2e ENERGY USEMillion gigajoules nt.

+WATER

+CONSUMPTION

+Megalitres